 There's also the opportunity to experience the thrill of motorsport (as well as picking up some basic engineering skills too).
 Sign up for the Kingham Hill Racing team and you could be competing in the National Schools Karting Association series (NatSKA).

 Kingham Hill is a non-selective school but, credit to the standards of teaching here, results in GCSE and A Level are very good.
 In 2021, 80% of grades at A Level were A*-A, with 46% at A*.
 In GSCEs, 61% of grades were 9-7 (A*-A).

-The school is set in 100 acres of rural Oxfordshire but has the advantage of being 80 minutes away from London Paddington by direct train.
+The school is set in over 100 acres of rural Oxfordshire but has the advantage of being 80 minutes away from London Paddington by direct train.
 There's no shortage of space here (or beautiful views) and staff are known to move around campus by golf buggy!
 There's also no complaints here about the facilities, which are modern, plentiful and have plenty of 'wow' factor.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.